hhyleung/hhyleung.github.io/_pages/cheatsheets.md

 classes: wide
 ---

-These are last minute cheatsheets written when revising for certification exams.
+These are last minute cheatsheets I made when I was revising for certification exams.
 Note that these cheatsheets do not include all topics covered in the exam, but rather a few points/topics that are easily confused or forgotten.